wildonion/gem/core/panel/README.md

 - crypto id (username)
 - phone verification
 - account number and PayPal verification
+- charge wallet for in-app transactions
-- pay in-app token to deposit and withdraw to transfer nft
+- depositor can call deposit method to transfer nft by spending in-app tokens from his wallet